Felipe99C/Felipe99C/README.md

 ---

 Hello, my name is Felipe Cardoso.
 I am an enthusiast of the data field as a whole, currently deepening my knowledge in Data Analysis and Data Engineering.
-This journey in the data universe has allowed me to explore and continue discovering various tools and technologies.
+This journey in the data universe has allowed me to explore and continue discovering new tools and technologies.

 If you want to follow my journey in the data field and other projects, don't forget to follow me on [**Linkedin**](https://www.linkedin.com/in/felipercardoso/).